drcount-root/ReactJS-Concepts/React-With-Redux/README.md

 > `react-redux` package is used to integrate `Redux` with `React` components.
 > If you are using Redux with any kind of UI framework, you will normally use a "UI binding" library to tie Redux together with your UI framework, rather than directly interacting with the store from your UI code.
-> React Redux is the official Redux UI binding library for React.
+> react-redux is the official Redux UI binding library for React.
 If you are using Redux and React together, you should also use React Redux to bind these two libraries.
 >
 > `redux-saga` package is used for handling asynchronous operations.